d0ntrash/Blog_Public/content/about.md

 This is my personal blog where I want to share a few of my mostly security-related projects.
 I do this for fun and to force myself to write down what I learned so I don't forget it the week after.

-Currently, I am doing my Master's degree in IT Security at TU Darmstadt while gathering some experience in vulnerability research.
-After finishing my bachelor's degree, I worked as a pentester and security consultant for about two years.

 ## Contact {#contact}